andreareverberi00/Portfolio_Website/src/content/projects/space-pizza.md

 ## Overview

-Space Pizza is a pixel art time management game set in a vibrant cyberpunk world.
+Space Pizza is a pixel art time management game set in a vibrant cyberpunk world made for the Pizza Game Jam started in 2025/02/10.
 Players assume the role of an astronaut who, after a space accident, finds himself stranded on a distant planet.
 To earn the money needed to repair his spaceship, he takes a job at a bustling space diner, preparing and delivering pizzas to quirky alien customers.

 ## Gameplay Core Loop